Skip to content

 VSCode Extension

-VSCode supports two t-linter save-time formatting modes: Ruff coexistence mode and t-linter formatter mode.
+VSCode supports three t-linter save-time formatting modes: Ruff coexistence mode, composed Ruff + t-linter formatter mode, and t-linter formatter mode.

 • Ruff coexistence mode keeps Ruff as the Python formatter and runs t-linter as a save-time code action for template literals.